 Vanua Levu is Fiji's second largest island and takes around an hour to fly to from Nadi Airport.
 The main centre for tourism is Savusavu with tropical rainforest, old European influenced coconut plantations and exceptional scuba diving.
 The main business centre is Labasa Town in the north coast of Vanua Levu, surrounded by sugar cane fields and with good off the beaten track exploring opportunities.

 The main tourist region is along the tropical southern coast around Savusavu Town which is very scenic with beautiful hills for walking and several nice beaches along the point, a few kilometres south of the town.
 Savusavu Town has a picturesque harbour setting and several excellent waterfront bars and restaurants.
 It is a favourite destination for sailors, game fishing enthusiasts and scuba diving with excellent coral reefs all along the coast with day cruises and charter boats available for fishing and diving excursions.
 The rainforest around Savusavu is very accessible with several frequented trails to some excellent waterfalls and lookouts.

 Savusavu Town is a popular base for long-stay holidays and here you can find holiday cottages with self-catering as well as several exclusive resorts offering stay / pay all inclusive deals.

-This friendly yet intimate bed and breakfast is located in a quiet residential area in the hills overlooking Savusavu Bay, about a fifteen minute walk into the town.
+This intimate B&B is located in a quiet residential area in the hills overlooking Savusavu Bay, a fifteen minute walk into town.
 With classically styled rooms, a small swimming pool and breathtaking tranquil views, Naveria is a beautiful base for exploring the friendly north.